The Nurse Residency Program:

 content and clinical experiences have been designed to be

-tailored to the unique needs of each intern.
+tailored to the unique needs of each nurse resident.

 professional practice and explore such topics as: